TRIGGERBLOCK

 Result of Future is always Try types: Success or Failure

-To make main thread wait scala.concurrent.Await.result(future,15.seconds) is used
+To make main thread wait scala.concurrent.Await.result(future,15.seconds)

 isComplete , value ,map , collect